 Every two years, Council adopts Customer Service Standards for Sewerage Services.
 These define the level of service Council aims to supply to its sewerage customers.
-Water Supply & Sewerage Customer Service Standards 2020 -2021 and 2021- 2022 (PDF 603.4KB) was adopted at the November 2022 Council meeting and can be viewed at Council's dedicated webpage; A-Z Plans and Strategies.
+Water Supply & Sewerage Customer Service Plan 2022/2023 & 2023/2024 was adopted at the November 2022 Council meeting and can be viewed at Council's dedicated webpage; A-Z Plans and Strategies.

 Depending on where you live, there may be differences in the level of service.
 This is because Council has adopted different Customer Service Levels within the Local Government area.

 Nanima - Sewer services area (PDF 541.8KB)